dohdalabs/ats-pdf-generator/docs/CI_PROCESS_DOCUMENTATION.md

 ### 3. **Security Scan Issues**

+- Security scanning is now integrated into the quality job
-- Check if Trivy database download completed
+- Check Trivy output for HIGH/CRITICAL vulnerabilities and secrets
-- Verify SARIF file generation
-- Review vulnerability reports in GitHub Security tab
+- Review security issues in the quality job logs
+- Ensure CI_STRICT_SECURITY environment variable is set to true

 ### 4. **Publishing Failures**